hhsievertsen/speccurve/README.md

 Hi,

-the "file spec_curve.do" shows how you can create  a specification curve (like the one below) in Stata.
+the "file spec_curve_demo.do" shows how you can create  a specification curve (like the one below) in Stata.

 ![Demo](demo.png)